Turks & Caicos Complete Guide to Whale Watching

 Getting Here

 Most people fly to Providenciales International Airport (PLS), on the main island of Turks and Caicos.
-The main island of Providenciales, or Provo for short, has all the incredible beaches, resorts, nightlife, spas, shopping, water sports, and fine restaurants anyone could want.
+The main island is called Providenciales, or Provo for short, and has all the incredible beaches, resorts, nightlife, spas, shopping, water sports, and fine restaurants anyone could want.
 Basically, everything you need is here.
 Except whale watching of course, for which you’ll have to fly to the island of Grand Turk.

 Grand Turk is a smaller island with fewer services.
-Its airport is coded as international, but JAGS McCartney International Airport (GDT) is only accepting domestic flights at this time.
+Its airport (JAGS McCartney International Airport (GDT)) is coded for international flights, but it really only does domestic island hops from Providenciales, South Caicos, and Salt Cay.
 In other words, you can’t fly directly to Grand Turk, you have to fly to Providenciales first.

-As far as visas go, people from the United States, Canada, UK, and EU do not need a visa to travel to Turks and Caicos.
-You will, however, need your passport.
+As far as visas go, citizens of the United States, Canada, UK, and EU do not need a visa to travel to Turks and Caicos if you’re staying for less than 90 days.
+You will need a valid passport.

 Where To Stay